Package leaflet: Information for the user

-It can be used for protection from endometrial hyperplasia (excessive growth of the lining of the womb) during oestrogen replacement therapy for a maximum of 5 years, unless it is removed earlier.
+It is used for protection from excessive growth of the lining of the womb (endometrial hyperplasia) during oestrogen replacement therapy for a maximum of 5 years.

 Oestrogens can be taken to relieve menopausal symptoms.
 However, taking oestrogens alone increases the risk of abnormal growth or cancer of the lining of the womb (endometrial hyperplasia).
 Using a progestogen such as Mirena in combination with oestrogen replacement therapy lowers this risk.

 As a contraceptive, the hormone in Mirena prevents pregnancy by:

 - controlling the monthly development of the womb lining so that it is not thick enough for you to become pregnant

 - making the mucus in the opening to the womb (the cervical canal) thicker, so that the sperm cannot get through to fertilise the egg

 - preventing the release of the eggs (ovulation) in some women

 There are also some effects on the lining of the womb caused by the presence of the T-shaped frame of the Mirena device.

 The hormone in Mirena reduces menstrual bleeding by controlling the monthly development of the womb lining, making it thinner, so that there is less bleeding every month.

 The hormone in Mirena helps you through the menopause by: